raspiblitz/raspiblitz/README.md

 ![SSH1](pictures/ssh1-layer2.png)

-_In the following we show the setup with LND - which is very similar to the steps with c-lightning._
+_In the following we show the setup with LND - which is very similar to the steps with Core Lightning._

 If you chose to use one of the lightning implementations you will now be asked if you want to start a `NEW` wallet/lightning node or if you have an `OLD` lightning wallet/node that you want to re-create.